-- 1. Violate the drug and alcohol policy provisions set out in Section 4 (4.2) of the AWC student Code of Conduct. - 2.
+- 1. Violate the drug and alcohol policy provisions set out in Section 5 (5.1 & 5.2) of the AWC student Code of Conduct. - 2.
 Receive a positive drug and/or alcohol test pursuant to the protocol for conducting a drug and/or alcohol test - 3.
 Use drugs at any time, unless the use involves: (i) prescription medication prescribed by a physician, (ii) the medication is used in accordance with the prescription, and (iii) use of the medication does not adversely impact the safe practice of Radiologic Technology. - 4.
-If a student processes a marijuana card, the card must be issued by the state of Arizona. - 5.
-Possess (other than in the student's capacity as a Radiologic Technology student), transfer, or offer to transfer drugs or drug paraphernalia at any time. - 6.
-Be impaired to any extent as a result of the use of drugs and/or alcohol while functioning in any capacity as a Radiologic Technology student. - 7.
+Possess (other than in the student's capacity as a Radiologic Technology student), transfer, or offer to transfer drugs or drug paraphernalia at any time. - 5.
+Be impaired to any extent as a result of the use of drugs and/or alcohol while functioning in any capacity as a Radiologic Technology student. - 6.
 Fail and/or refuse (i) to submit to a drug and/or alcohol test when requested by an AWC instructor or administrator, (ii) to comply with a required procedure of a drug and/or alcohol sample, or (iii) to authorize the testing facility to release the results of any drug and/or alcohol test to the director of the Radiologic Technology program.
-It is also a violation of this procedure to attempt to tamper with, contaminate, or switch a drug and/or alcohol sample provided to the testing facility. - 8.
+It is also a violation of this procedure to attempt to tamper with, contaminate, or switch a drug and/or alcohol sample provided to the testing facility. - 7.
 Be convicted of a drug offense.